BlakeRhodes/NeoArcadia/Environment System.md

 ## Full Moon

-- It is a full moon if Calendar day divides by 28 with no remainder (Calendar % 28 == 0)
+- Every 30 days it is a full moon.
+If the day of the season is 30, 60, or 90 the Full Moon is out.